Trump raises more than $207 million since Election Day as he pushes baseless election fraud claims - KVIA

 Even before the recent disclosures, the Adelsons already were the top donors of the 2020 election, contributing $180 million in the election cycle, according to tally by the nonpartisan Center for Responsive Politics.
 Those donations supported groups backing Trump’s reelection, along with those working to help Republicans retain their Senate majority and expand their numbers in the US House of Representatives.

-The runoffs in Georgia — which pit Democrats Raphael Warnock and Jon Ossoff against Republican Sens.
-Kelly Loeffler and David Perdue — already have seen astronomical spending.
+The runoffs in Georgia — which pit Democrats Raphael Warnock and Jon Ossoff against Republicans Loeffler and Perdue — already have seen astronomical spending.
 The candidates and outside groups have bought more than $320 million in TV and radio advertising, according to a CNN tally of data tracked by Kantar’s Campaign Media Analysis Group.

 The groups linked to McConnell have dominated outside spending.
 The Senate Leadership Fund and an affiliated group, American Crossroads, have spent more than $87 million combined on television and radio advertising to sway the outcome.